top of page

 Being a pedant in news might be annoying - but important

-When Manchester City 'scored' in the final minute of the recent Premier League game at Liverpool, there was much anger at it being ruled out after a video review.
+When Manchester City 'scored' in the final minute of a Premier League game last season at Liverpool, there was much anger at it being ruled out after a video review.
 According to the laws of the game the right decision was made, but there are strong arguments to say the 'goal' should have stood.
 To some people it was following the letter of the laws too strictly.
 Being a pedant essentially.
-When I worked at Sky News there was a certain colleague who'd send out almost daily email
+When I worked at Sky News there was a certain colleague who'd send out almost daily em

 david003464